 So Work Items are those artifacts or tasks that are created to track the work that is to be completed.
-Example of Work Items could include EPIC’s, Story Items, TASK, Business Needs, Risk, Retrospective, Defects, and Impediments.
+Examples of Work Items could include EPICs, Story Items, TASK, Business Needs, Risk, Retrospective, Defects, and Impediments.

-In IBM Rational Team Concert by default, the work items are available for use as per the process that your project would be using i.e. SCRUM or Waterfall.
-These work items are tracked to note completion as per workflow defined.
+For the IBM Rational Team Concert by default, the work items are available for use as per the process that your project will be using i.e. SCRUM or Waterfall.
+These work items are tracked to note completion as per the workflow defined.

-In RTC the work items which are relevant for planning are called Planned Items (e.g. EPIC and Story items) and those which have to be worked on (e.g. TASK and Defect) are called Execution Items.
+For RTC, the work items that are relevant for planning are called Planned Items (e.g. EPIC and Story items) and those that have to be worked on (e.g. TASK and Defect) are called Execution Items.

-In this tutorial, we will also learn more about Defect creation and how they can be customized for project use.
+In this tutorial, we will also learn more about Defect creation and how it can be customized for project use.